Robinhood: Is It Safe?

 Robinhood offers stock, ETF, and crypto trading with no fees.
 Today, we’re going to investigate its safety and security.

-If you’re interested in any type of investing, then you’ve probably heard of Robinhood.
+If you’re interested in investing, then you’ve probably heard of Robinhood.
 Robinhood changed the face of stock investing by offering commission-free stock trades through a web and mobile app.
 And recently, Robinhood has added crypto trading as an additional product.

-We’ve investigated this question by looking over Robinhood’s security practices and by using its app.
+We’ve investigated this question by looking over Robinhood’s digital security practices and by using its app.
 In this guide, we’ll go over what we discovered.
-We’ll explain how Robinhood works, the risks of using it, and how you can protect yourself if you decide to use it.
+We’ll explain how Robinhood works, what kinds of risks you should expect, and how you can protect your identity and finances if you decide to use it.

 Pro Tip: Scammers often try to take advantage of new crypto investors.
 But when you’re armed with the knowledge of how crypto works, protecting your crypto becomes easy.
 We’ve published a complete guide to investing in crypto safely that explains it all.